CANADIAN BALLOON FLIGHT LICENSE

 Our flight training center is located in the eastern Ontario peninsula between the St-Laurence and Ottawa Rivers, about 45 minutes east of the city of Ottawa.
 This flight area is one of the best places in Canada to do flight training due to its perfectly flat geography, very large areas, very few power lines and a launch location that permits flying in any wind direction (360 degrees).

-Due to the busy flying schedule during the busy summer season, most training is done during Fall from September to March.
+Due to the busy flying schedule during the busy summer season, most training is done during Fall from September to November and sometimes even all the way until Jan-February.
+We usually do not fly in March-May due to the spring melt.

 You must be a Canadian Citizen or Permanent Resident.